 The game of Sic bo (骰寶), translated as “precious dice,” is a casino game played with three dice.
 The game is also known as dai siu (大小), translated as “big or small,” when played in the casinos of Macau.
 Sic bo is similar to the English games of Grand hazard and Chuck-a-luck.
-It was introduced to the US by Chinese immigrants in the early 20th century and was played in mining and railroad camps and became a standard casino game in the 1980’s.
-In the United Kingdom the game was licensed for casino play in 2002.
+It was introduced to the US by Chinese immigrants in the early 20th century, and was played in mining and railroad camps before becoming a standard casino game in the 1980s.
+In the United Kingdom, the game was licensed for casino play in 2002.

 Sic Bo is now played in casinos around the world although it is most popular in Macau, Korea and South East Asia.
 Because the game has various names and styles, odds and bets vary, but two specific layouts are generally seen in play: the traditional 50-bet layout and a larger variety with an additional 56 bets that include an odd and even bet, 4 dice combination bets and all 3-dice combinations.

 Sic Bo in Asia is played online in two different formats.
 The first is using a standard Flash game, where everything is automated by the site’s software.